dev-rishi/infinite-scroll/README.md

-# Demo for Infinte scroll
+# Demo for Infinite scroll

-This project demonstrates how we can implement infinte scroll in react from scratch without using any external packages.
+This project demonstrates how we can implement Infinite scroll in react from scratch without using any external packages.

 ### `Api used for fetching images`